Samuelisusername/Machine-Learning/Price_Prediction/README.md

 ***How it is done:***
 * Data is loaded as a pandas frame
 * Data made cleaner using an Imputer.
-* We shuffle the data since it is ordered timewise and we do not want that in the cross validation one fold gives for example a certain type of correlation even though this was only the case for this specific few years.
+* shuffled the data since it is ordered timewise and we do not want that in the cross validation one fold gives for example a certain type of correlation even though this was only the case for this specific few years.
 * used cross validation to test different models and different kernels and chose the best one manually.
 * used the optimal model to predict the price of fuel in switzerland in francs